Tetra Data Platform (TDP) Versions

-- Select More from the File Summary page, and then choose Delete.
+- Click More from the File Summary page, and then select Delete.

-- Select the Remove File Action from the File Details page.
+- Click the Remove File Action from the File Details page.
 This action is only available for the most recent file version.

 When you delete a file version, keep in mind the following: